StaceyRb89/Scribes-Alive/README.md

 Scroll on down to meet some of the core team, and watch this space for new faces!
 (the team to be added)

+*** - displayed as a card maybe?
 The Basics
 So you’re ready to get some audio transcribed, what do you need to consider?
 There are a variety of transcript types available depending on your needs from the end product.
 The two most commonly used formats are:
 Strict verbatim – your audio will be typed word-for-word, including all filler words, ums and ahs, pauses, silences and laughter.
 Intelligent verbatim – your audio will still be typed word-for-word but “cleaned” for improved readability, clarity and conciseness, whilst retaining a true reproduction of the audio.
 For example, the transcriber may remove the overuse of filler words such as, like and you know.
 This is the most common and popular choice.
 Still not sure what you need, or maybe you need aspects of strict verbatim mixed with intelligent, no problem!
-Just drop us an email and we can discuss a format to suit your needs.
+Just drop us an email and we can discuss a format to suit your needs. ***

+**frequently asked questions**

 What audio can be transcribed?
 Scribes Alive have years of experience transcribing a huge variety of audio including interviews, focus groups, podcasts, disciplinary hearings, speeches, dictation, meetings and roundtable discussions.
 If you have audio you need in the written word, we can do it!